mathjax/MathJax/docs/source/output.rst

 major browsers, with results that are consistent across browsers and operating systems.
 This is MathJax's primary output mode.
-It's major advantage is its quality and consistency; it's drawback is that it is slower that the NativeMML mode at rendering the mathematics.
+It's major advantage is its quality and consistency; it's drawback is that it is slower than the NativeMML mode at rendering the mathematics.
 (The HTML-CSS processor has not yet been optimized for speed, so you can expect some improvement in the future.
 Note that IE8 in "IE8 standards mode" is an order of magnitude slower than any other browser